-If you're the kind of person who buys holiday gifts in July, jump on a six-month pass to the best of our study guides.
+If you're the kind of person who buys holiday gifts early, jump on a twelve-month pass to the best of our study guides.
 Guaranteed to stay fresh...unlike that fruit basket you got Aunt Flora.

 Learn from the experience of ex-students who have been there, done that, and gotten the commemorative t-shirts (and college degrees) to prove it.

 We're not just talking about ones, tens, or hundreds: our study guides include literally thousands of exam-standard questions to get you in shape for the test you've been dreaming of.

 Get into your test-taking groove to minimize surprises on the big day.
 Think of it as getting on a mechanical bull before you try to hop on Ferdinand.

 Learn to tell your gluteus maximus from your antecubital fossa with a veritable horde of vocabulary flashcards to get you into the test-taking mood.